Code-Institute-Submissions/Fitness-tracker-MS3/README.md

 One main issue outstanding is to get an image to randomly upload when adding a workout using the chose function in java, but i think as i spend so much time around the image functionality with this project, I wanted to submit as i have gone over my allocated project timeframe.

+From testers feedback i also have the suggestion of adding a pop up element with a notification, to ensure you want to delete your workout.

 ## Database Structure

 Database structure these can be accessed in my github project.